Mobilité EUt+

 Description

-• Be able to apply modeling techniques to describe the behavior of thermo-elasto-(visco)-plastic solids.
+• Application to the modeling of thermo-elasto-(visco)plastic behavior of solids.

 Crédits ECTS